petetom/planner/README.md

 # planner
 planner distance readout and control

-Arduino mini oro used to determine planner distance using a AMS5600 sensor.
+Arduino mini pro used to determine planner distance using a AMS5600 sensor.